Billy O’Leary was seven and lived in a very small village miles from anywhere and anyone.

-Billy’s father was the teacher at the school, the only teacher, so Billy used to say his father was the Headteacher.
+Billy’s father was the teacher at the school, the only teacher, so Billy use to say his father was the Headteacher.

 One day, Billy’s father had to travel to the city for business reasons and invited Billy to travel with him.

-Excited for two reasons; Billy had heard his parents talk of the city and yet had no idea where it was, and second, it meant travelling on the train, which Billy had never done.
+Billy was excited for two reasons: he had heard his parents talk of the city and yet had no idea where it was, and second, it meant travelling on the train, which Billy had never done.

-When his father had finished his business, he asked Billy if there was anything he would like to do.
+When his father had finished his business, he asked Billy if there were anything he would like to do.

-Now, back at school, Billy had seen a picture of St Brendan’s Cathedral which was here in this city, and so he asked his father whether they could go and have a look inside.
+Now, back at school, Fr O’Grady from the Church had talked to the class about St Brendan’s Cathedral and had shown pictures of the Cathedral in this city, so he asked his father whether they could go and look inside.

 So off they went.

-Now St Brendan’s was a very, very, very old cathedral, built when there was still kings and queens and princes and princesses and knights in armour and ladies in waiting.
+Now St Brendan’s was a very, very, very old cathedral, built when in some countries there were still kings and queens and princes and princesses and knights in armour and ladies in waiting.

-Inside, the cathedral was dark and cold, and a little spooky.
+Inside, the cathedral was dark and cold and kind of spooky.

-Billy was a little bit scared and held his father’s hand tight as they walked around.
+Billy was slightly scared, and a shiver ran through his body, so he held his father’s hand tight as they walked around.

-The walls inside were very high and right at the top, there were stained glass windows all the way around.
+The walls inside were very high; at the top there were stained glass windows all the way around.

 Each window had a saint’s name.

-Others he had knew heard of, like St Finbar, St Brigid and St Cairan.
+He had never heard of others like St Finbar, St Brigid and St Ciarán.

-As he walked around looking at all the windows an amazing thing happened.
+An amazing thing happened as he walked around looking at all the windows.